Nevenall/ghosting-the-edge/README.md

 # Ghosting the Edge

-A Fate Core Cyberpunk inspiration book
+A cyberpunk inspiration book for Fate Core.

+## Read Online

+You can read the latest version online at https://ghosting.bookshelf.press/

 ## License